FYI, the Checklist for Support Issues document refers to this topic by name. So don't change or delete it without fixing that doc.

 There are several productions tasks in the service behavior file.

-option is used in a command line.However, for each production task and PID there should be a matching pair of
+However, for each production task and PID there should be a matching pair of and rows.
+Otherwise, the service did not run correctly.

-and rows.
-Otherwise, the service did not run correctly.The location of the application log from the Production module, the services log overview file (ServicesLog.html), and the license log file depends on the operating system.
-The tells you the location. settings of the dialog
+The location of the application log from the Production module, the services log overview file (ServicesLog.html), and the license log file depends on the operating system.
+The settings of the dialog tells you the location.

-Use the to find any objects that are locked by the service user. dialog
+Use the dialog to find any objects that are locked by the service user.

 Follow these instructions, using the filter.
 Specify the name of the service user in the filter.

-and look for objects that have been locked for a long time.Sort the results by
+Sort the hits by and look for objects that have been locked for a long time.

-in order to look at all batches.Check to see whether the user or production task that locked the batch is still active.
+Check to see whether the user or production task that locked the batch is still active.
 If not, unlock the batch.

 Configuring the ReadSoft Production service